 Transforming The Q will cost $140 million and extend the life of the building to 40 years – where the average facility lasts 22 years - also negating the need to build a new arena, which can easily range in cost between $500 and $750+ million.

 Quicken Loans Arena is a publicly-owned building.
 The Cavs are a tenant, but the building is used by many others.
 The Cavaliers have invested hundreds of millions of dollars in the facility over the years.
 Regarding public/private partnerships, the team has spent more, in fact, on The Q than any other NBA team has on their respective arena in comparably-sized markets.
+The Q Transformation agreement is the most public-friendly new arena or renovation agreement in comparable markets.

 Professional sports in the United States have always been a partnership between the teams and the communities they play in and are part of.
 Around the country, public investment in stadiums and arenas is the norm because the return on investment is evident.
 In Cleveland, that return on investment has been absolutely great.